waveware4ai/zimport/README.md

 zimport has been tested on python v3.8 to v3.12, on windows/linux. also, when I tested it on various versions of pytorch, pandas, onnx, scipy, and scikitrun, it worked without any problems.

-If users find bugs or problems while using the app, please leave an Issue.
+If users find bugs or problems while using the library, please leave an Issue.

 History
 ------------